 - If regular wigs don’t work for you, a hair topper might do.
 It was designed for women with thinning hair or balding issues.
 These pieces are extremely light and durable.

-- If you have few balding spots and still want hair extensions, go with the flip-in style extensions.
+- If you have a few balding spots and still want hair extensions, go with the flip-in style extensions.
 They don’t add any extra pressure, making them perfect for your situation.
 For more details, see the explanation above.

-You have plenty of freedom to transform into a mermaid like girl or just a woman with medium hair.
+You have plenty of freedom to transform into a mermaid-like girl or just a woman with medium hair.

-The length of hair, or how long should it be for the hair extensions depends on the attachment type and your hair stylist.
-Personally, for short hair I would go with either tape-in or clip-in extensions.
+The length of hair, or how long it should be for the hair extensions, depends on the attachment type and your hairstylist.
+Personally, for short hair, I would go with either tape-in or clip-in extensions.

 If you have short to medium hair, any of these methods will do.
-It’s all about the personal preference and budget.
+It’s all about personal preference and budget.
 Your options are pretty much endless.
 You can have the longest hair extensions without any trouble.